European hornet: Kleptoparasitism

 European hornets have been observed to steal prey from spiders, which can be classified as an example of kleptoparasitism.
 This behavior was first documented in 2011 against a yellow garden spider, Argiope aurantia.
 A European hornet flew into the spider’s web and appeared entangled.
 The hornet cut free a captured insect (possibly a eumenine wasp), wrapped in silk, from the spider’s web.
 The spider did not attack or interfere with V. crabro while it was stealing its prey.
-This behavior follows the pattern of most vespines' changing their foraging techniques from hunting to scavenging, especially once the fall season begins.
+This behavior follows the pattern of most vespines' changing their foraging techniques from hunting to scavenging, especially once the autumn season begins.

 V. crabro has also been observed attacking Polistes nimpha nests.

 Relationship with humans

 Endangered species and legal protection

 Unwarranted fear of V. crabro has often led to the destruction of nests.
 This has led to the decline of the species, which is often locally threatened or even endangered.
 European hornets benefit from legal protection in some countries, notably Germany, where killing a European hornet or nest has been illegal since January 1, 1987, with a fine up to €50,000.

-However, the highest reported fine levied in Germany for killing of wasps was 45 euros, and experts report that fines are rarely imposed.
+However, the highest reported fine levied in Germany for killing of wasps was €45, and experts report that fines are rarely imposed.